coreflighttech/EFIS_Panel/README.md

 Please be carefull while uploading.
 Uploading wrong version can make your device totally useless.

-	-Close all applications and be sure X-Plane 11 is not running at the background.
+	-Close all applications and be sure X-Plane 11 is not running in the background.
 	-Connect MCP via USB.
 Open Xloader.exe
 	-Click "Hex File" selection button.
 	-Find correct hex file.
 And then Select device as Duemilanove/Nano(ATmega328).